shahriyardx/assignment-checker/privacy.md

 ### Information We Collect
 **Browser Permissions:** This extension may request specific permissions, such as the activeTab permission, to enhance its functionality.
 These permissions are used exclusively for the purposes outlined in our extension's features

-**Usage Data:** This extension does not collect any user private or public data
+**Usage Data:** This extension does not collect any personal information of the user using this extension.

-**Extension Functionality:** The data collected, including browser permissions and usage data, is used to provide and improve the functionality of our extension, such as checking assignment submissions and providing grades.
+**Extension Functionality:** The permission `activeTab` is used to provide and improve the functionality of our extension, such as checking assignment submissions and providing grades.

 ### Data Sharing
 We do not sell, trade, or otherwise transfer your personal information to third parties.
 We don't even collect any personal information in the first place.